Fizz14/GameEngine/README.md

-Specifically, how to get this code working on windows:
+How to get this code working on windows:

 get SDL2_image.dll, SDL2_mixer.dll, SDL2_ttf.dll, SDL2.dll, zlib1.dll, libogg-0.dll, libfreetype-6.dll, libvorbis-0.dll, and libvorbisfile-3.dll and put them with the code.